-Previous Academic Year 2016-17 Desired Outcome Chosen action/ approach Impact and Next Steps a) Difference between PP pupils and Non PP pupils is narrowed for RWM Quality first teaching usied strategies from AfA.
+Previous Academic Year 2017 - 18 Desired Outcome Chosen action/ approach Impact and Next Steps a) Difference between PP pupils and Non PP pupils is narrowed for RWM Quality first teaching used strategies from AfA.
 Pupil progress meetings half termly tracked how the children were achieving.
 Assemblies and lessons shared with the children the purposeful learning and behaviours for learning.
 Close monitoring of reading progress using PM Benchmarking ensured accelerated progress to move pupils in line with expectations Successful Learners project encourages all pupils to talk and explore their comfort zone and challenge zone.
 Responsive and focused intervention ensured all pupils access quality first teaching and misconceptions were addressed immediately.
-As a result 10 /11 PP pupils have made expected or better progress from their starting point.
+As a result 9/11 PP pupils have made expected or better progress from their starting point.
 Impact intervention recording sheets and pupil progress meetings monitor progress, this ensured the interventions were continuously meeting pupils' needs.
-Daily reading intervention has been implemented and as a result data from PM Benchmark assessment shows that all pupils made progress in reading.
+Daily reading intervention has been implemented and as a result data from PM Benchmark assessment shows that 9/11 pupils have moved up at least one level.
 Ensure all new staff are up to date with AfA strategies.
 Time for Pupil Progress Meetings with TAs present to ensure TAs take responsibility for progress along with class teacher.
-To regularly monitor and discuss in meetings the learning behaviour characters and how they will be used to support pupils' learning. b) Enjoyment and well-being is supported Rapid response intervention and pre-teaching Learning Behaviour/growth mind-set work including mathematical mastery action research Regular PHSE lessons including Circle time etc. Successful Learners project encourages all pupils to talk and explore their comfort zone and challenge School counsellor available for pupils with any barriers to learning Numbers of pupils seeing counsellor has reduced in Autumn 2017 as early intervention has been successful.
+To regularly monitor and discuss in meetings the learning behaviour characters and how they will be used to support pupils' learning. b) Enjoyment and well-being is supported Rapid response intervention and pre-teaching Learning Behaviour/growth mind-set work including mathematical mastery action research Regular PHSE lessons including Circle time etc. Successful Learners project encourages all pupils to talk and explore their comfort zone and challenge School counsellor available for pupils with any barriers to learning Numbers of pupils seeing counsellor has stabilised in Autumn 2018 as early intervention has been successful.
 PP pupils have been given additional opportunity to work on their emotional and social difficulties and as a result, behaviour management has been successful.
-This is evidenced through learning walks.
+This is evidenced through learning walks and progress data.
 Continue training to ensure all new staff are up to date with AfA strategies.
 Ensure time/resources are allocated to enable Pupil Progress Meetings with teachers and TAs so everyone is aware of their accountability and responsibility to pupil progress.